pirsch-analytics/docs/content/get-started/frontend-integration.md

 ## Test the Integration

-To test the script, navigate to your website and open the network tab of the developer tools in your browser (usally F12 or `Ctrl/Control + Shift + I`).
+To test the script, navigate to your website and open the network tab of the developer tools in your browser (usually F12 or `Ctrl/Control + Shift + I`).
 Search for "hit" and make sure you get a 200 response code in the status column.

 ![Developer Tools](/integration/network-tab.png)

 In case you don't, check your identification code and the domain you have configured.
-Also, make sure you don't send the *Do Not Track* HTTP header (DNT) as the hit will be ignored then.
+Also, make sure you don't send the *Do Not Track* HTTP header (DNT) or set the `disable_pirsch` option in your local storage as the hit will be ignored then.
 Should you still not see the request going through, please contact our [support](mailto:support@pirsch.io).

 ## Reset the Identification Code